Propane's Environmental Benefits

 A Diverse Energy Mix Is a Reliable Energy Mix

 A single energy source can’t resolve every environmental issue.
 When combined with solar and wind power, propane can lower emissions while ensuring reliability, especially in inclement weather.
 Along with renewables and other clean energy sources, low-emission propane is a critical component of addressing the issue of building a more ecologically friendly future.
-Propane is a crucial component of a varied mix that enables cleaner fuels to be used in industries ranging from landscaping to home construction thanks to its strength, dependability, and versatility.
+Propane is a crucial component of a varied mix that enables cleaner fuels to be used in industries.
+They range from landscaping to home construction thanks to its strength, dependability, and versatility.
 Furthermore, with significant advancements in the works, propane will meet the demands of future generations with even more environmentally friendly alternatives.